Jarvisgivemeasuit/BoatNet_Experiment/README.md

-# DtNet_Experiment
+# DPA-Net

-A neural network model of multi land type segmentation based on dynamic threshold
+A neural network model of multi land type segmentation based on self-attention mechanism.